ianholden123/rugby-scraper/README.md

 ## Usage

-This is currently set up to crawl a variety of teams that are outlined in the `index.js` file.
-JSON files will be output to a `output/teams/` directory.
+This is currently set up to crawl a variety of teams that are defined in the `src/teams` directory.
+To add a new team, simply add a new file to that directory and export an object with the expected keys and values that our `TeamScraper` in the `src/index.js` file can handle.

+Team data will be scraped and published into JSON files which will be saved to a `output/teams` directory.

 To start crawling for teams, run the following command:

 ```bash
 npm start